emiraga/wikigraph/README.md

 This will issue jobs, record the results and write a html report.

+Bastard linux kernel tends to take memory away from processes.
+These settings helped me in strugle with memory

+    echo 20 > /proc/sys/vm/swappiness
+    echo 200 > /proc/sys/vm/vfs_cache_pressure

+Or, you can occasionally, drop the caches

+    sync; echo 3 | tee /proc/sys/vm/drop_caches

 Assumptions
 -----------
 * At Least 1.5GB of RAM.